Early life and education of Donald Trump: University of Pennsylvania

-Early in Trump's sophomore year, he told an NYMA alumnus that he was transferring to the Wharton School to "make better contacts for [his] future."
-Brother Freddy later contacted a high school friend who worked at the University of Pennsylvania (UPenn) admissions office to admit Trump although he met the grade requirement and the school was not yet selective at the time.
-UPenn's prestige appealed to the Trumps.
+During Trump's sophomore year, he told an NYMA alumnus that he intended to transfer to the Wharton School to "make better contacts for [his] future."
+Later, his brother Freddy asked a high-school friend who worked at the University of Pennsylvania admissions office to help get Trump admitted.
+At that time, Trump met the grade requirements, and the school was not yet very selective.
+Penn's prestige appealed to the Trumps.
 According to Michael D'Antonio in Never Enough (2015), Fred was insistent that his son graduate from an Ivy League institution, despite Trump's desires to forgo formal education.
-Trump was not a member of any club, sports team, or fraternity at UPenn, and he was not photographed for his senior year yearbook.
-He claimed to be a top student—first in his UPenn Wharton School class of 333—but in truth he did not make the honor roll.
-Speaking to Timothy L. O'Brien for TrumpNation, Trump stated that his performance at Wharton necessitated that he "break out of that mold".
+Trump was not a member of any club, sports team, or fraternity at Penn, and he was not photographed for his senior-year yearbook.
+He later claimed to be a top student—"first" in his Penn Wharton School class of 333—but actually did not even make the honor roll.
+Trump told Timothy L. O'Brien for TrumpNation that his performance at Wharton required that he "break out of that mold".

-As opposition to United States involvement in the Vietnam War mounted at college campuses, UPenn was largely insulated.
+As opposition to United States involvement in the Vietnam War mounted on college campuses, Penn was largely distanced from activism.
 Though Trump personally opposed the war, he did not participate in protests.
-Trump graduated from the Wharton School in May 1968 with a Bachelor of Science in economics.
-His graduation made him eligible for the draft after education deferments for attending Fordham University and UPenn.
+Trump graduated from the Wharton School in May 1968 with a Bachelor of Science degree in economics.
+His graduation made him eligible for the draft after education deferments for attending Fordham University and Penn.
 He visited a podiatrist who discovered that Trump had bone spurs in his heels—Trump could play sports but was disqualified from the military.
 The finding may have been supported by a second medical opinion.
-Two months after his medical deferment, Trump's birthday gave him a high lottery number of 356 out of 366, nearly ensuring that he would not be subject to the mandatory draft.
+Two months after his medical deferment, in the Vietnam War draft lottery, which randomly ranked dates of birth for conscription, Trump's birthday happened to be drawn near the end of the list, receiving the high number 356 out of 366 and effectively sparing him from the mandatory draft.